 - iPhone 12, 12 Mini, 12 Pro, and 12 Pro Max

-If you try to use Live Text on an iOS 15 device that’s not on this list — sorry!
+If you try to use Live Text on an iOS 15 device that’s not on this list — sorry, you’re out of luck!
 It simply won’t work at this time.

 You have a few options when it comes to using Live Text in iOS 15, as it’s pretty flexible.
 Here are the main ways you can quickly and easily use Live Text.